-Removes the type type and all IDs within that type.
+Removes the type type and all identifiers within that type.

-H5Idestroy_type deletes an entire ID type.
-All IDs of this type are destroyed and no new IDs of this type can be registered.
+H5Idestroy_type deletes an entire identifier type.
+All identifiers of this type are destroyed and no new identifiers of this type can be registered.

-The type s free function is called on all of the IDs which are deleted by this function, freeing their memory.
-In addition, all memory used by this type s hash table is freed.
+The type's free function is called on all of the identifiers which are deleted by this function, freeing their memory.
+In addition, all memory used by this type's hash table is freed.

-Since the H5I_type_t values of destroyed ID types are reused when new types are registered, it is a good idea to set the variable holding the value of the destroyed type to H51_UNINIT.
+Since the H5I_type_t values of destroyed identifier types are reused when new types are registered, it is a good idea to set the variable holding the value of the destroyed type to H5I_UNINIT.

-H5I_type_t type IN: Identifier of ID type which is to be destroyed hid_t H5Iget_file_id(hid_t obj_id)
+H5I_type_t type IN: Identifier of identifier type which is to be destroyed hid_t H5Iget_file_id(hid_t obj_id)